This article was last updated by on

 Growing Pothos Plant From Seeds

-As I mentioned, the toughest part is getting pothos seeds.
-But, if you have them, the rest of the process is straightforward.
-Like every other plant seed, pothos seeds germinate similarly.
+As I mentioned, the toughest part is getting Pothos seeds.
+But if you have them, the rest of the process is straightforward.

-The only difference is time, and comparatively, pothos seeds might take a little longer to germinate.
+Like every other plant seed, Pothos seeds germinate similarly.
+The only difference is time; comparatively, Pothos seeds might take a little longer to germinate.

 Pre-Germination Process

-Plant seeds (Source: Unsplash)
+Plant seeds

-And, if in case your pothos seeds do not germinate by the third week, it would be best to start the germination process all over again.
+And if in case your Pothos seeds do not germinate by the third week, it would be best to start the germination process all over again.

 Remember never to use the same growing medium(soil); this will cause the new seeds to decay.